Statutory Notice Period

 What is the difference between PILON and garden leave?

-With PILON the employee doesn’t work their notice period but they are paid as if they had.
+With PILON the employment terminates immediately with payment for the appropriate period of notice that would be given.
 There needs to be a contractual right to pay in lieu otherwise there is a risk of a breach of contract claim.

 An employee who receives a PILON payment does not work their notice period and is free to go straight into other employment.